-The camps run over several days and provide young women, aged between 16 and 18, an opportunity to explore the exciting aviation and technical trade careers available within the Air Force.
+The camps run over several days and provide young women, aged between 16 and 24, an opportunity to explore the exciting aviation, engineering and technical trade careers available within the Air Force.
 Whilst being exposed to military aviation operations, the participants also experience the day to day routine of an Air Force base and have several opportunities to engage with current Air Force members and Defence Force Recruiting specialists to discuss possible careers within the military.

 Air Force intends to host similar camps around Australia in support of young women wishing to pursue military aviation related opportunities.
 Any young women keen to apply for future camps in their area should visit the Defence Work Experience Program website to register their interest.